Skip to Main Content

 Background information - Provides basic information about your topic and how it relates to a discipline or broader course of study.
 See the Where to begin or Reference sources tab.

 Bias - Does the author of a book or journal exclude certain information about the topic.
-See Evaluation.
+See Evaluate information tab.

 Bibliography - List of things you used to find information for your presentation or paper.
-See Citation help.
+See Citation help tab.

 Boolean logic - Use of AND, OR, NOT to construct a search statement.
-See Those pesky ands and ors tab.
+See Advanced search techniques.

 Call number - A distinctive number assigned to each book reflecting its subject classification.
-See Find books.
+See Find books tab.

 Catalog - A database that contains records describing library material.
 Primarily used to find books and audiovisual materials.
-See Find books.
+See Find books tab.

 Citation - Form of writing down information about the material you used for a presentation or paper so that someone else can find those sources.
-See Citation help.
+See Citation help tab.

 Database - A computer program that contains descriptions of resources to complete a paper.
 May be specialized or general.
 May include the full text of the items described or it may not.
 See the the tab for the type of material that you are looking for to find a database that would contain that material.
-Reference sources and articles are two examples of this.
+See Reference Sources and Articles and databases tabs.

 Dewey Decimal Classification System - System to organize books by subject.
-See Find books.
+See Find books tab.

-Information timeline or information cycle - The amount of time it takes for information to appear in a particular type of source.
-See Find articles tab.
+Information timeline - The amount of time it takes for information to appear in a particular type of source.
+See Articles and databases tab.

 Intended audience - Who the author is writing his or her book or article for.
 See Evaluate information tab.